paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 Instead of filling batches to maximize memory usage, attackers could also try to overwhelm the dispute coordinator by only sending votes for new candidates all the time.
-This attack vector is mitigated by decreasing the peer's reputation on denial of the invalid imports by the coordinator.
+This attack vector is mitigated also by above rate limit and decreasing the peer's reputation on denial of the invalid imports by the coordinator.

-### Import Performance Considerations

-The dispute coordinator is not optimized for importing votes individually and will expose very bad import performance in that case.
-Therefore we will batch together votes over some time and import votes in batches.

-To trigger participation immediately, we will always import the very first message for a candidate immediately, but we will keep a record that we have started an import for that candidate and will batch up more votes for that candidate over some time and then import them all at once.

-If we ignore duplicate votes, even if imports keep trickling in - it is bounded, because at some point all validators have voted.

 ### Node Startup